 Additional restrictions apply to transactions with LTV, CLTV, or HCLTV ratios of 95.01 — 97%.
 See below for additional requirements for HomeReady mortgage transactions.

 Refer to the Eligibility Matrix for maximum allowable LTV, CLTV, and HCLTV ratios for HomeReady mortgage loans.
-HomeReady loans that are originated in connection with the HomeStyle Renovation product or secured by manufactured housing must follow the more restrictive LTV, CLTV, and HCLTV ratios that apply.
-For example, the maximum LTV, CLTV, and HCLTV ratio for a one-unit HomeReady manufactured home is 95%.
+HomeReady loans that are originated in connection with manufactured homes must follow the more restrictive LTV, CLTV, and HCLTV ratios that apply.
+For example, the maximum LTV, CLTV, and HCLTV ratio for a one-unit HomeReady manufactured home that does not meet the MH Advantage requirements is 95%.

 If the LTV, CLTV, or HCLTV ratio exceeds 95% for a HomeReady transaction, the following requirements apply.